mahveotm/mahveotm.github.io/_posts/2019-03-10-tweepedia.md

 For subject without a corresponding Wikipedia article, a response is given noting that the Wikipedia article does not currently exist.

-PS, please note, some subjects entry are case sensitive, so _@mahveo Jon Bellion_ would produce an entry, while _@mahveo Jon bellion may not_.
+PS, please note, some subjects entry are case sensitive, so _@mahveo Jon Bellion_ would produce an entry, while _@mahveo Jon bellion_ may not.

 For devs, the project is open source, and the repo is [here](https://github.com/mahveotm/Tweepedia).